CRobeck/instrument-amdgpu-kernels/README.md

 # LLVM/MLIR Based Instrumentation of AMDGPU Kernels

 LLVM/MLIR provide a variety of pass APIs to interact with, and modify, the compilation pipeline.
 The goal of this project is to develop a set of transformation passes to instrument AMDGPU kernels to get a variety of performance analysis and optimization related information.
-The passes and examples are developed to be used with the AMDGPU software stack HIP/Rocm, the AMDGPU LLVM backend, and downstream of the compiler the SQTT capability in the AMDGPU Rocm profiler [rocprof](https://github.com/ROCm/rocprofiler).
+The passes and examples are developed to be used with the AMDGPU software stack HIP/Rocm, the AMDGPU LLVM backend.

 Although HIP kernels can be compiled directly with clang/clang++ (i.e., clang++ -x hip) the vast majority of Rocm developers use the HIP compiler driver [hipcc](https://github.com/ROCm/llvm-project/tree/amd-staging/amd/hipcc#hipcc) or a MLIR pipeline (e.g. Triton, PyTorch).
 Therefore, the instrumentation passes and examples presented focus on getting the LLVM 17+ tool chain (LLVM/MLIR) and new pass manager integrated with Rocm, [6.0.2](https://github.com/ROCm/llvm-project/tree/rocm-6.0.2) at the time of writing, and hipcc.